tobspr/RenderPipeline-Tutorials/README.md

 The tutorials are ordered, and it usually makes sense to work through them sequentially.

-# Easy Tutorials
+# Tutorials

 1. <a href="Getting-Started-Windows/README.md">Getting Started (Windows)</a>
 2. Getting Started (Linux)
-3. <a href="Basic-Example">Creating a simple Application using the RP</a>
+3. <a href="Basic-Example">Creating a simple Application</a>
-4. <a href="Creating-A-Scene">Creating a scene in blender with PBR Materials</a>
+4. <a href="Creating-A-Scene">Creating a Scene in Blender</a>
-5. Creating a new project and importing your scene
+5. Introduction into Physically Based Rendering (PBR)
-6. Adding Lights programatically
+6. Texturing your scene

-# Medium Tutorials
+7. Adding Lights programatically

 # Advanced Stuff